Updated and effective: March 22, 2022

 If you think you have been exposed to a known COVID-19 case within 2-weeks of race day, tested positive, or exhibit symptoms, including cough, fever, headaches, fatigue, or trouble breathing, then you may not participate in the event.
 If you feel there is any chance that you are at risk then please do not come to the race, check with your doctor, and quarantine.

 You will not lose your entry if you can not make the race due to COVID-19 exposure or testing positive, simply contact us to inform us that you are not able to make the race and would like to change your entry to a virtual entry or defer to next years race.
 For the virtual option, you can do your run within 3-months after the race date.

 VACCINE & TESTS

-Anyone attending the race (participants, volunteers, spectators, pacers, family, etc.) that is not fully vaccinated is required to have a negative COVID-19 test within 72-hours of checking into the Silver Moon Race.
-We know this is inconvenient, but we must be safe to bring events back and this is part of that process until further notice.
-Thank you for your understanding.
+Anyone attending the race (participants, volunteers, spectators, pacers, family, etc.) that is not fully vaccinated is recommended to have a negative COVID-19 test within 72-hours of checking into the Silver Moon Race.

 - PCR lab test is preferred

 - Home rapid test is accepted if unable to schedule a PCR test